homestars/chewy/README.md

 * Bulk import everywhere.

   Chewy utilizes the bulk ES API for full reindexing or index updates.
 It also uses atomic updates.
 All the changed objects are collected inside the atomic block and the index is updated once at the end with all the collected objects.
-See `Chewy.strategy(:atomic)` for more details.
+See `HSChewy.strategy(:atomic)` for more details.

 * Powerful querying DSL.